bugrahankok/ai-gift-backend/README.md

 ---

 **Note**: Don't forget to add your OpenAI API key to the `.env` file.
-Without an API key, the system will return dummy responses.
+Without an API key, the system will not be able to generate books.